Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

 ### Region Generating Highest Revenue

 This visualization allows business owners to quickly compare sales performance across different regions.
-It helps identify which regions are performing well and which may need attention.
+It helps identify which regions are performing well (South) and which may need attention (West).

 Visualization Type
 The region generating highest revenue  is presented using clustered column chart.